codemod-com/codemod/packages/codemods/netlify/add-zod-validation/README.md

-Add zod validation to query parsing.
+This codemod adds zod validation to query parsing.

 ## Examples